LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 The registry directory should also contain `LICENSE` and `README.md` files (individual packs can use a different license, however).
 The path to the `README.md` file is printed when the registry is added.
 It can also be queried using the `registries::directory/2` predicate.
+The `NOTES.md` file name can also be used in alternative to the recommended `README.md` file name.

 Summarizing the required directory structure using the above example (note that the registry and pack specification files are named after the objects):